Click Below For More Information

 A "fatality" or "incident" takes place.
 It is up to each of the crime scene units to respond and gather evidence.
 Participants must collect clues from the crime scene as well as find out information from "Top Investigators."
 Teams also receive copies of interviews with witnesses and associates of the victim.
 Each team will present its solution to a “jury” who will determine the best CGI team.
 This is a great activity for the “Investigator” in all of us!

-This is a fast, "shifting" giant board game that is played by four teams.
-The object of the activity is to work with your team members to collect "artifacts" that are inside a giant maze.
-To do this, they must navigate their token along clear passageways to reach the items.
+This is a fast, “shifting” giant board game that is played by four teams of 2-4 people per team.
+The object of the activity is to work with your team members to collect “artifacts” that are inside a giant maze (5' x 5' square grid of 8” tiles).
+To do this, they must navigate their player token along clear passageways to reach the items.
 Teams manipulate the walls and passageways by shifting the tiles that make up the maze each time it is their turn.
-Two teams move at the same time, which makes this a high pressure, quick group-decision game.
+This is done by inserting a new square tile at the end of one row of the giant grid that makes up the maze.
+Pushing the new tile into place shifts all the tiles in that row and changes the look (opens or closes passageways) of the maze.

 The Insider MOLE

 An intriguing mystery requiring everyone’s powers of observation and keen instincts.
 This event has similarities to one of the reality TV shows—without being divisive.
 A person from the group is randomly selected to be The Insider.
-All other players must try to figure out who is The Insider as they embark upon a series of fun, team challenges.
+Players must try to figure out who is The Insider as they embark upon a series of fun, team challenges.

 These challenges require creative thinking, resourcefulness, and good communication skills.
 Every participant tries to support the team effort, while The Insider secretly and subtly does what s/he can to undermine the team.
 In the end the person(s) who succeed at uncovering The Insider’s identity win.
 Real money is at stake!